Extra virgin olive oil and Alzheimer’s disease

 Olive oil protects against Alzheimer’s

-Not only is the Mediterranean diet tasty, now researchers have identified a specific ingredient that protects against cognitive decline: EVOO.
+Not only is the Mediterranean diet tasty, but now researchers have also identified a specific ingredient that protects against cognitive decline: EVOO.
 In fact, in a new study, the researchers show that consuming extra-virgin olive oil protects memory and learning ability.
 It also reduces the formation of proteins building up in the brain, which is a classic marker of Alzheimer’s disease.

 How does olive oil help the brain?